Emanem/fsarchive/README.md

                         /tmp/*
                         /dev/*
                         /proc/*
+    --crc32-check       When creating delta archives, use CRC32 to establish if a file has changed, otherwise only size and last modified timestamp will be used; the latter (no CRC32 check) is default behaviour
 Restore options

 -r, --restore (arc)     Restores files from archive (arc) into current dir or ablsolute path if stored so